 The second stage of syphilis

 The second stage could be the instance when syphilis is the most contagious.
-It is when the disease commences to spread around the body.
+It is when the disease commences spreading around the body.
 The signs and symptoms include:

 - skin rashes